writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 - `{rl-rdoc-servicetoken}`: The service token from Step 1.
 Learn more about it in the [Authentication API Documentation](/docs/partner-auth-service-product-sandbox/1/overview).
 - `{interview-id}`: From the response in Step 2.

 > **Important Distinction:** `{interview-id}` is the unique identifier for a specific interview session, while `templateId` refers to the ID of the document template used to initiate that interview.
-They are two different elements, so make sure you use the correct identifier for each step.

 Simplified webpage example: